If you are looking to invest in another property that isn’t your current home, you are going to need to take out another mortgage.

 This situation is known as a further advance.
 A further advance is when you borrow more from your current lender to fund something like home improvements or a second mortgage.

 What you do with that money is completely your choice, after all, it’s equity you’ve built up in your own home.
 Some people use it to fund the deposit of another mortgage, whilst others may use it to take their dream holiday.
 There are no limitations once you’ve withdrawn that equity.

+The amount that you can borrow from them will depend on the amount of equity in your property.
 It is worth noting though that releasing equity within your home isn’t always an easy process.
 Speaking with a Specialist Mortgage Advisor in Sunderland will definitely benefit you along the way.
 Our advisors have access to a unique and vast selection of second mortgage deals.

 No matter if you’re a landlord with experience within the market already or someone who is looking into making their first purchase on an investment property, you’re going to need more than one mortgage to achieve your goals.